umontreal-simul/latnetbuilder/python-wrapper/README.md

 Click here: [![Binder](https://mybinder.org/badge.svg)] %% TODO update link

-A server is launched on [Binder](https://mybinder.org/), to run the Lattice Builder application.
+A server is launched on [Binder](https://mybinder.org/), to run the LatNet Builder application.

 This is not advised for a production usage, as the computational resource available are limited (for example around 1 GB of RAM).